 You can configure Windows 10 to lock screen after a certain time of inactivity, display the screen saver and you need to enter a password to login the system.
 The password on the Windows 10 lock screen won’t allow an unauthorized person to access your device when you are not nearby.
 To remove the lock screen and log in to the computer, you must enter the correct password, PIN or graphical key.
 A computer or tablet with Windows 10 displays a lock screen when it resumes from sleep or hibernation, or after a specified period of user inactivity (the keyboard and mouse are not used).

-Configuring Password Lock Screen on Windows 10 Machine
+How to Put Password on Lock Screen on Windows 10?

 To request a password on the lock screen, it is necessary that a password for your account has been set.
 You can set a password in Settings > Accounts > Sign-in options.
 You can set one of the following password options: classic password, PIN, or pattern.
 Also, make sure that the Require sign-in parameter is set to When PC wakes up from sleep.